ttlindkvist/Mathieu-diagram/README.txt

     - More commenting

 File system:
-    - Read exp setup from file
+    - Read exp setup from file?
     - Read/save latest specific setup from/to file
-    - Save plot

 Specific functionality:
     - Smoother tuning?
     - Check stability of masses - with color coordination
-    - Auto focus on target mass change

 Code cleanup
     - remove functionality overlap in methods